router-resources/Workshop-ERC20/README.md

-Step 17) Come back to Remix and switch to Fuji/Binance Network
+Step 17) Come back to Remix and switch to Fuji Network

-Step 18) Deploy the contract by passing Gateway address of Fuji/Binance ,DestGasLimit as 500000 and feePayer as router1z6ralzg5tsznq9s6xmutyeen7evylcj7harhmq
+Step 18) Deploy the contract by passing Gateway address of Fuji and feePayer as router1z6ralzg5tsznq9s6xmutyeen7evylcj7harhmq

-Step 19) Switch to Mumbai Network and deploy the contract by passing Gateway address of Mumbai and DestGasLimit as 500000
+Step 19) Switch to Mumbai Network and deploy the contract by passing Gateway address of Mumbai and keeping the feepayer same or differeent than on Fuji

-Gateway addresses for respective chains can be found here https://devnet.lcd.routerprotocol.com/router-protocol/router-chain/multichain/chain_config
+Gateway addresses for respective chains can be found here https://lcd.testnet.routerchain.dev//router-protocol/router-chain/multichain/chain_config

-Step 20) Switch to Fuji/Binance Network again and call setContractOnChain
+Step 20) Switch to Fuji Network again and call setContractOnChain
 Function of the Fuji contract passing in 0, 80001 and address of the Mumbai contract deployed respectively<br/>